 Long-term monitoring system

 Recording bird sounds in tundra is a challenging task due to the extreme weather conditions (i.e., low temperature, limited electricity source, and strong winds).
 In my 2017 visit in IRD area, I used Telinga SM2 parabolic microphone system and successfully got high quality recordings (Xeno-Canto link).
-According to the experience, I listed possible challenges for the SM4 we are going to use in this study.
+According to this experience, I listed possible challenges for the SM4 we are going to use in this study.

 -Low temperature: The lower limit of SM4 operation temperature (i.e., -20 ˚C) is lower than the lowest temperature in summer in the IRD area (i.e., -4 ˚C), so the system will work well.
 However, the low temperature will substantially reduce the battery life, which we will discuss in the next paragraph.